What are Wrinkles?

 - Glycolic acid peels.
 These superficial peels can make a very slight difference in the intensity of fine wrinkles.

 - Deeper peels.
-These peels use ingredients like salicylic acid and trichloroacetic acid and penetrate somewhat deeper into the skin.
+These peels use ingredients like phenol and TCA (trichloroacetic acid) to penetrate somewhat deeper into the skin.
 These deeper peels do a better job of smoothing fine lines.
 In general, however, the deeper the peel, the greater the chance of side effects, such as scarring and changes in skin color.
 Such peels can be uncomfortable, so ask ahead of time what to expect.

 - Dermabrasion.
 This procedure "sands" the skin.
 Depending a great deal on the skill and experience of the professional who does it, dermabrasion can make a big difference.
 Side effects, including scarring and permanent changes in skin color, are also possible.